 Most turtles are animals that people illegally confiscate from the wild and cannot be returned to prevent spread of disease.
 Eastern box turtles need to be returned to their home territory or will not survive.
 Most box turtles spend their entire lives -- which can exceed 100 years -- within 250 yards of the nests where they were born.
 A box turtle makes a mental map of its home territory and knows exactly where to find food throughout the year.
 If removed from its home territory, it will make every effort to return.
 It probably will succeed if moved less than a mile or two away, but probably not if moved further; although it may try for years.
 We strongly suggest leaving turtles alone.
 If you see one trying to cross the road, help it by taking it to the side that it was heading in, NOT the direction it was coming from.

 Amelia is a southern flying squirrel who came to us from a wildlife rehabilitator.
 She was orphaned when a cat attacked her mom and litter mates.
 She came to us at four weeks of age when her eyes were still closed.
 Amelia required mammal formula feedings via syringe four to five times per day.
 Now she is feasting on seeds, fruits, nuts and vegetables.
 Houdini, named for his great skill as an escape artist, is a male southern flying squirrel.
 With the purchase of a new cage, Ohio Nature Education has been able to keep Houdini under wraps.
 He was left on a wildlife rehabilitator's doorstep with an anonymous note asking the rehabilitator to care for their "pet."
 Unfortunately, as is true with all wild animals, Houdini was unsuitable to be a pet, however, because humans raised him, he is also unsuited to life in the wild.
-Both Amelia and Houdini live with six other flying squirrels.
+Both Amelia and Houdini live with three other flying squirrels.

 Echo and Radar are two male Big Brown Bats that were donated to us from the Bat Lab at OSU run by Dr. Mitch Masters.
 Radar is permanently injured and Echo was orphaned at a very young age.